kiboschool/course-programming-1/src/lessons/functions_2/utility_functions.md

 ### Functions added value
 Examples of some aspects to check when start thinking about functions:
 - Reusability: Functions are "reusable parts" of code that can be called at any part of the whole program.
-Try to identify the most repetitive parts of your code and move them into functions.
+Try to identify most repetitive parts of your code and move them into functions.
 - Readability: This is related somehow to the first point.
 Moreover, having clean functions with clear names increases readability of your code which assists other programmers to integrate well with your program.
 - Function Stack: When implementing functions, you need to make sure that they integrate well.
 Avoid the case where you have many functions calling each other where each function implements a tiny operation.

 ### Utilities
 A main concept to approach coding problems is **Divide & Conquer**.
 Taking a big problem and decompose it into smaller ones.
 In a general software program, implementing a wide flow can take several steps.
 Approaching each one of these as a standalone problem may make it easier to implement.
-Each step can take the form of one or more functions depending on difficulty.
+Each step can take the form of one or more functions depending on complexity level.
 A group of internal functions that we implement for our own usage are called **utility functions**.

 Imagine that you are asked to implement a program that heavily depends on basic calculation operations (addition, division, subtraction, multiplication).
 At this case it makes sense to have an internal module called `utilities.py` that implements all of these functions.